catid/cifar10deepspeed/README.md

 I would like to use this as a scalable training script for exploring modifications to transformer architecture with faster iteration speed.

+This repo uses about half as many epochs, each running about 50% faster, so about 3x faster overall, to train the same model with 3% higher accuracy scores than the vision-transformers-cifar10 repo.

 ## Setup

 Install conda: https://docs.conda.io/projects/miniconda/en/latest/index.html